The Principles of Diffusion Models: Special Flow Map: Consistency Model in Continuous Time

 To motivate the continuous time formulation, we first revisit \Cref{eq:cm-diff}, which describes the condition under which time derivatives can be taken.
 Using the chain rule, we arrive at

 where the trajectory $\rvx(s)$ follows the PF-ODE

 This relationship shows that the consistency function $\rvf^*$ remains constant along any solution trajectory of the ODE.
-The velocity field $\rvv^*$ can be estimated in practice either from a pre-trained diffusion model (when such a model is available) or from a direct one point approximation, such as $\alpha_s' \rvx_0 + \sigma_s' \beps$, as explained in \Cref{sec:discrete-cm}.
+The velocity field $\rvv^*$ can be estimated in practice either from a pre-trained diffusion model (when such a model is available) or from a direct one-point approximation, such as $\alpha_s' \rvx_0 + \sigma_s' \beps$, as explained in \Cref{sec:discrete-cm}.

-\Cref{eq:conti-ct-motivation} suggests a natural way to design a training objective in continuous time.
-One approach is to enforce the condition by minimizing the residual in a manner similar to physics informed neural networks (PINNs)~\citep{raissi2018deep,boffi2024flow}:
+\Cref{eq:conti-ct-motivation} suggests a natural continuous-time characterization of consistency along PF-ODE trajectories.
+One possible approach is to enforce this differential condition directly by minimizing the residual, in a manner similar to physics-informed neural networks (PINNs)~\citep{raissi2018deep,boffi2024flow}:

-In practice, however, \citet{song2023consistency,lu2024simplifying} observed that a different formulation works better in training.
-Instead of directly enforcing the differential condition, they consider the continuous time limit of the discrete approximation as $\Delta s \to 0$:
+In practice, however, \citet{song2023consistency,lu2024simplifying} employ teacher-based consistency objectives rather than directly optimizing this residual.
+This motivates asking whether the discrete consistency loss admits a meaningful infinitesimal counterpart as $\Delta s \to 0$.
+The proposition below shows that, at the comparison point where the stop-gradient target coincides with the online network, the scaled discrete-time gradient converges to the gradient of a continuous-time objective:

 Taking the limit $\Delta s \to 0$ in \Cref{eq:cm-discrete} is equivalent to letting the number of time steps $N \to \infty$ in \Cref{eq:cd-discrete-approx-N,eq:ct-discrete-approx-N}.

 We summarize this key idea in the following proposition.